-Parliament may accept, reject or amend the allocation of budgets to government departments to ensure that these are line with national priorities as outlined in the SONA.
-Parliament may also withhold budgets of departments whose annual performance plans are not in line with these priorities.
+Parliament may accept, reject or amend the allocation of budgets to government departments to ensure that these are in line with national priorities as outlined in the SONA.
+Parliament may also withhold the budgets of departments whose annual performance plans are not in line with these priorities.

 The session is referred to as the State of the Nation Address to distinguish it from the Opening Address.
 This usually occurs at the start of a term of Parliament.
 In practice, the terms SONA and Opening of Parliament are used interchangeably.